William Cecil Dabney (1849-1894) portrait

 William Cecil Dabney (1849-1894) was an American physician and obstetrician

-• 1868 – Graduated in medicine at the University of Virginia
+• 1868 – Graduated MD from the University of Virginia.

 • 1873 – Dissertation on “The value of chemistry to the medical practitioner” awarded the Boylston Prize

-• 1886 – Professor of obstetrics and practice of medicine in the University of Virginia, Charlottesville
+• 1886 – Appointed Professor of Practice of Medicine, Obstetrics, and Medical Jurisprudence at the University of Virginia.

 Medical Eponyms